Before you start a literature search it's important to plan what steps you will take. Ask yourself:

 |How does thrombolytic therapy in A&E improve outcomes for heart attack patients?|

 Identify the important concepts in your questions and list any alternative terms underneath:

 Searching alternative terms will help you to find more results.
 Remember that searching is an iterative process and you may want to add or delete search terms after reviewing your results.

 There are many specialist healthcare databases that you may want to use to implement a literature search.
-Key databases include:
+They can all be found on the A-Z Databases page, but key databases include: